chesterblue/NginxLogAnalysis/README.md

 SHELL=/bin/bash
 PATH=/sbin:/bin:/usr/sbin:/usr/bin
 MAILTO=root
-HOME=/root/test/NginxLogAnalysis #The directory where your procedure is located
+HOME=/root/test/NginxLogAnalysis #The directory where your program is located
 27 22 * * * root python /root/test/NginxLogAnalysis/main.py

 ### You can restart the service if necessary